 Rod was married to Nikki on August 7, 2004.
-They are the blessed parents of three children - Emery, Lux, and Isla.
-They currently reside in Troy, Missouri.
+They are the blessed parents of four children - Emery, Lux, Isla and Monroe.
+They currently reside in Clarksville, Missouri.

 Jason has served in several pastoral roles in northeast Missouri churches since 2005.
 He and his wife Charity were both raised in Missouri and love being able to serve Ramsey Creek while being near family.
 Family, in fact, has been their focus for the past several years.
 They home school their five children and relish working with the families at Ramsey Creek.

 After graduating from Macon High School, Jason completed a B.S. in Human Services from Hannibal-La Grange University in 2002 and an M.A. in Biblical Counseling from Southeastern Baptist Theological Seminary in 2005.
 They reside in the country, not far from Bowling Green, Missouri.

 Ephraim Davis ?

 A. D. Landrum ? – 1850